 Country Portfolio Egypt

 CFYE launched the first Call for Solutions in Egypt in 2020 to co-invest in innovative private sector-led initiatives to tackle youth unemployment.
 The Call aimed to attract partners from diverse sectors, prioritizing agriculture, retail trade, manufacturing, ICT, renewable energy, health services, hospitality services, and SME support/accelerators.
 After our successful first Call, we launched and concluded a second Call for Solutions in 2022 to cultivate more partnerships in Egypt.
-The below portfolio merely represents the winners of the first Call of Solutions.
+The below portfolio represents the winners of the two Call for Solutions.
 Our Country Lead for Egypt is Ola Farrag.

 Egypt’s Job Market & Youth